Login

 Program

 II) Data Science for Finance.
-This module covers the statistical tools needed to model and estimate the joint dynamics of the markets.
+This module covers the statistical tools needed to model and estimate the joint dynamics of the markets:

 Books

-On-line ARPM Lab platform
+Multi-channel E-textbook ARPM Lab

 Bibliography